"The enduring competitive advantages in an economy lie increasingly in local attributes that competitors cannot match........

 “Foundations for Learning and Innovation” Partnership Vision and Mission.

 Prior to his current position, Steve has occupied positions of Education Assistant, Teacher and Principal and has been a member of multiple staffs within the District.
 He has actively participated in supporting the District in many of its programming initiatives, including the development of Inspiring Hearts and Minds, Shared Vision of Instructional Excellence and Nurturing Excellence in Instruction and Leadership.

 Steve lives in Canmore with his wife and daughter and they fully enjoy the outdoors for all that it has to offer; including running, cycling, golfing and skiing.

-TECHNOLOGY DEVELOPMENT team
+TECHNOLOGY INNOVATION DEVELOPMENT team

 Mike Dixon holds a PhD in Chemical Engineering from the University of Adelaide.
 He is a global expert in water treatment technology working with membrane and thermal technologies in Australia, North America, the Middle East, the Caribbean and Asia.
 Mike has worked across the entire value chain with technology manufacturers, water utilities, oil and gas companies, pharmaceutical companies and research hubs.